ManevilleF/bevy_life/README.md

   - The `CellState` type now requires to build either of the previous type (according to 2D/3D feature gates)
   - All `CellState` components with materials will be colored according to their type.

+## Disclaimer

+This is probably not the fastest rust implementation of a cellular automaton in rust.
+For example, using Gosper's [HashLife](https://www.drdobbs.com/jvm/an-algorithm-for-compressing-space-and-t/184406478) a classic game of life could be much faster.

+This library aim is to be generic and dynamic, so that you can integrate cellular automata to any project in bevy, with any rules, in 2D or 3D.

 <!-- cargo-sync-readme end -->